Kim-J-Smith/Simple-Button/README.md

 ```

-2. Adjust the type definition at the **Simple-Button-Type** at the beginning of the file.
+2. Adjust the type definition at the **Simple-Button-Type** at the beginning of the file `simple_button_config.h`.
 These types are adjusted according to the specific chips.
 For instance, if the type of GPIO_Pin_x on some chips is not `uint16_t` but `GPIOPin_TypeDef`, the type below needs to be changed.
 Meanwhile, the definition of `SIMPLEBTN_EXTI_TRIGGER_FALLING` should be refined by adding the `EXTI_TRIGGER_FALLING` value of the chip you are using.
 ```c
 /** @b ================================================================ **/
 /** @b Simple-Button-Type */